 Flooding expected.
 Take action now.

 High groundwater levels are expected to cause flooding.
-Flooding is expected from 9 February 2026.
 Groundwater levels in Cranborne Chase remain high.
 Areas that could be affected include: the area of the Ebble Valley.
-The groundwater level at the Down Barn borehole remains high at 76.13m, and is expected to remain high in the next few days.
+The groundwater level at the Down Barn borehole is at 69.68m.
+The levels are starting to starting to fall but are expected to stay high over the next few days.
+This week is expected to be dry except for Thursday with drier conditions returning over the weekend.
 Residents are advised to prepare property resilience measures and ensure that pumps are working where they have been installed.
 Residents may experience inundation of septic tanks and sewer systems.
 Flooding of roads is expected, take particular care when driving, both for your own safety and to prevent flooding to others.
 We are closely monitoring the situation.
 If you have a pump, make sure it is working and switched on.
 Think about alternative power sources in case of power cuts.
-This message will be updated by 11:30AM on 16 February 2026 or as the situation changes.
+This message will be updated by 11:30AM on 9th March 2026 or as the situation changes.

 Information supplied by the Environment Agency